Strategy from 2015-2025

 - Guidelines on Learning that Inform Teaching at UNSW

 - Strategic Goals and Priorities for Learning and Teaching

 - and our Quality Assurance and Improvement Processes for Learning and Teaching

 UNSW has adopted the Integrated Curriculum Framework to guide program and course design and assure the quality of its courses, to support the realisation of its 2025 vision for learning and teaching.

 Governance of Learning and Teaching

-While the University Council, Vice-Chancellor, Academic Board, Deputy Vice-Chancellor (Academic), Director L&T @ UNSW, Faculties, Schools and Divisions each play particular roles in realising the University's learning and teaching strategic goals and priorities, this is a collective responsibility of all staff.
+While the University Council, Vice-Chancellor, Academic Board, Deputy Vice-Chancellor (Academic), Pro Vice-Chancellor (Education), Faculties, Schools and Divisions each play particular roles in realising the University's learning and teaching strategic goals and priorities, this is a collective responsibility of all staff.
 (See Governance of Learning and Teaching.